thewoodfish/ai-proof-vault/README.md

-# 🛡️ AI Proof Vault
+# 🛡️ The Internet's Proof Vault
 The Internet Has a Trust Problem.
 We Fix It.

 AI can now fabricate photo-realistic images that look indistinguishable from reality.
 But the world has no universal way to prove whether a visual is authentic.

-AI Proof Vault is a decentralized verification layer for images.
+The Internet's Proof Vault is a decentralized verification layer for images.
 It generates tamper-proof proofs on Filecoin and lets anyone verify authenticity instantly.

 You upload an image → We hash it, describe it, timestamp it, and store its proof immutably.